Results matter, especially after an arrest. See how our past successes have helped our former clients.

 Marijuana DUI is nothing new for police officers in California.
 They’ve been dealing with the problem for decades but now that the drug has been legalized for recreational use it has compounded the problem.
 It’s still a little early for law enforcement agencies to analyze trends when it comes to marijuana DUI but officers still have opinions and thoughts on how things have changed since the drug became legal on January 1, 2018.
 Some officers believe that people are more open about marijuana since the law changed, as many officers admit that their DUI stops routinely involve the drug.

-A traffic stop for possible marijuana DUI begins just like a traffic stop for alcohol-related DUI does: police will look for varying driving behaviors.
+A traffic stop for possible marijuana DUI begins just like a traffic stop for alcohol-related DUI do: police will look for varying driving behaviors.
 These include speeding, swerving, weaving in and out of traffic, unexplained braking and other signs.
 If there are signs of intoxication during the traffic stop and the officer believes drugs are involved, the suspect will be taken to be evaluated by a drug expert investigator.

 The drug expert investigator will then perform the following tests to determine if drugs were involved in the intoxication of the suspected DUI driver: